After Jesus quieted the storm in a miraculous and supernatural way

 law.
 That’s what Mark 7:3 was referring to when it says, “holding the

 tradition of the elders.”
-By the following tradition of man, they set aside the
+By following the tradition of man, they set aside the

 will of God.
 That’s one of the failures that organized religion easily falls